 As we all know about various study courses and subjects, one of the important subjects is operational management, which has a pragmatic approach.
 Operational management tells us how to manage, operate, and control technology.
 The operational manager plays a vital role in this study and practical applications.
-Here we are going to discuss one other important device used in many operations that is CRANE.
+Here we are going to discuss one other important device used in many operations which is CRANE.
 A crane is a device used for lifting and lowering a load and moving it from one place to another.
 It is used to carry heavy loads with the help of levers and pulleys, which is impossible manually.
+Read more about crane operation safety.

 Crane Operation Safety Tips